Follow the Changemakers Fuelling Change in Australian Workplaces

 What we’ve all discovered in the past year is that change, as uncomfortable it may be, brings opportunities.
 From re-evaluating our approach to work-life balance to exploring new careers and roles, the pandemic has been a catalyst to force conversation, challenge old ways of thinking and bring together communities of people to give and get help.

 On LinkedIn, we’ve seen more open and constructive conversations around topics such as diversity, mental health and sustainability.
-Amongst this, we've identified seven Changemakers leading some of these conversations across the country: LinkedIn members enacting change in the topics most important to Australian professionals.
+Amongst this, we've identified seven Changemakers leading some of these conversations across the country: LinkedIn members enacting change in the topics most important to professionals in Australia.
 Throughout the year, they’ll be sharing insights and sparking conversations from their different perspectives.
 We will be working with them to amplify their voices and reach more members as they set out to enact positive change.

 What’s the one thing you’d change about the world of work?
 Follow our Australian Changemakers and join the #ConversationsForChange on LinkedIn.